nullable/libxmlquery/documentation/data_structures/datastructures.rst

       ==1188==
       ==1188== All heap blocks were freed -- no leaks are possible

-   Which means that there are no memory leaks and you should always use this function to free the space store by any rbtree you use.
+   Which means that there are no memory leaks and you should always use this function to free the space stored by any rbtree you use.

 .. c:function:: tree_iterator* new_tree_iterator(tree_root* root)